 Losing definition in a pencil line

 Often pencils are chosen as a tool for the artists because of their flexible nature, perfect for sketching, finding the right lines and blending/shading.
+Pencils are also one of the first materials a new artist will pick up.
 The nature of graphite on the page results in unpredictable outcomes when Copics come in to play.
 The alcohol in the Copics (or Copic alternatives, if you are starting there) will pick up the loose fragments of graphite on the page and redeposit them as the alcohol dries and lays the dye on the paper.
 The result is the colouring process ‘pulling’ your lines slightly, a loss of definition and definite ‘smudginess’ being introduced.
 Often pencils are chosen as a tool for the artists because of their flexible nature, perfect for sketching, finding the right lines and blending/shading.

 The nature of graphite on the page results in unpredictable outcomes when Copics come in to play.
 The alcohol in the Copics will pick up the loose fragments of graphite on the page and redeposit them as the alcohol dries and lays the dye on the paper.
 The result is the colouring process ‘pulling’ your lines slightly, a loss of definition and definite ‘smudginess’ being introduced.
 Of course, this doesn’t matter if you are bringing some serious saturation to the page, like if you are using Copic Markers to colour darker skin tones.
 Similarly, the surface you are using can have an impact.
 For instance, using Copic Markers on canvas can be thirsty work for those inks, meaning any smudging of lines is irrelevant because the colour is all that is visible by the end anyway.

 Mitigate the impact Copic Markers have on pencil lines